efarraro/krumit/_items/AmanitaEssence.md

 ---

 EN_name: "Amanita Essence"
-EN_description: "Reduce the cost of target ability by 1 coin"
+EN_description: "Reduce the cost of target ability by 1 💰"
 EN_flavor: "Distilled from deadly amanita mushrooms.
 Opens the mind and aids the learning of magical abilities.
 May also result in communion with all matter in the universe."
 tile_id: AmanitaEssence
 cost: 0